 1. People assume you are co-parenting

 Tell someone you have an ‘open’ adoption and the first thing you will here is, “Oh I don’t think I could do that!
 Isn’t it like co-parenting?”
-In reality, the adoptive parents have the say in what happens with the child.
+In reality, the adoptive parents have the say in what happens with the child, and don’t have a new partner in parenting.
 While healthy open adoptions often include face to face visits, FaceTime, etc, there are not many states that legally require open adoption contracts to be upheld.
 Birth parents have little to no control over when they get to see the child they placed for adoption.

 2. “I could never have someone like her around.”

 Adoptive parents in open adoptions often are asked “Was she on drugs?” or “Why didn’t she want the baby?”
 We often spend a lot of time defending our children’s birth parents honor to friends, family, and strangers alike.
 Tune into any Lifetime-esque channel and you will see a litany of movies showing the scary birth mom who tries to steal her child back.
 Even the people closest to us don’t understand the relationships we have which can lead adoptive parents to feel isolated at times.